Tracking Report on Specific Indicators for 2020/2021

 Access to courses:

-- At the same time, the university is also developing learning programmes to update the skills of its staff.
+At the same time, the university is also developing learning programmes to update the skills of its staff.
 Some of these activities include:

 - Through the UB SEED programme – Educational Support for Disadvantaged Students – the University of Bucharest offers educational resources to students from underprivileged backgrounds.
-Some of the resources provided include online courses offered by teachers/students/graduates of the University of Bucharest so that the syllabus specific to national evaluation is properly covered; mentoring offered by students or graduates of the University of Bucharest, who guide and support the students in their school course; events that include training and socialization activities, summer schools, workshops; material support (laptop, school supplies) and the reimbursement of expenses undertaken for academic purposes.
+Some of the resources provided include online courses offered by teachers/students/graduates of the University of Bucharest so that the syllabus specific to national evaluation is appropriately covered; mentoring offered by students or graduates of the University of Bucharest, who guide and support the students in their school course; events that include training and socialisation activities, summer schools, workshops; material support (laptop, school supplies) and the reimbursement of expenses undertaken for academic purposes.

 - Measures to support lifelong learning include UniBuc Peer learning.
-The programme, launched in 2021, included training/peer learning sessions for academic staff on subjects regarding publishing, project writing & project management, data analysis, and innovative pedagogies.
-A similar programme has been developed for administrative staff, with courses relevant to their field of work.
+The programme, launched in 2021, included training/peer learning sessions for academic staff on subjects regarding publishing, project writing & and project management, data analysis, and innovative pedagogies.
+In 2023, 38 workshops/training sessions were available, with over 300 participants.

 Access to educational resources:

 - Several of UB’s educational resources are available to the public outside the university.
-The Educational Resources section of the institutional website provides access to e-books published by UB faculties, UB journals and yearbooks, as well as the web catalogue of books digitised as part of the project Recovery of Anglicistics in Romania.
+The Educational Resources section of the institutional website provides access to e-books published by UB faculties, UB journals and yearbooks, and the web catalogue of books digitised as part of the project Recovery of Anglicistics in Romania.
 This section of the UB website also includes the Virtual History Library (Unibuc CLASSICA), a library containing valuable works for both students studying history and the general public interested in the field.
-The same section provides links to international databases that those interested (both members of the university community and people from outside) can consult and use for writing scientific papers or for documentation, and that is accessible without an institutional account.
-Another important resource is the Digital Archive of the Museum of the University of Bucharest (DAMUB), which makes available to the public unpublished documents in digital format from the heritage of the Museum of the University of Bucharest.
+The same section provides links to international databases that those interested (both members of the university community and people from outside) can consult and use for writing scientific papers or documentation, which is accessible without an institutional account.

 Access to lectures: